American Mathematics Competitions: AMC 8

 The AMC 8 is a 25 multiple-choice question, 40-minute competition designed for middle schoolers.
 No problems require the use of a calculator, and their use has been banned since 2008.
-The competition was previously held on a Thursday in November.
-However. starting in 2022, the competition will be held in January.
+Since 2022, the competition has been held in January.
+The AMC 8 is a standalone competition; students cannot qualify for the AIME via their AMC 8 score alone.

-The AMC 8 is scored based on the number of questions answered correctly only.
+The AMC 8 is scored based on the number of questions answered correctly.
 There is no penalty for getting a question wrong, and each question has equal value.
 Thus, a student who answers 23 questions correctly and 2 questions incorrectly receives a score of 23.